 Also, it should not be feared that the temporary workforce would have a somewhat poorer skill set.
 Rather, one can find more ambitious professionals who work based on the principle of a portfolio career to develop precisely the skills that are of real interest to the company.
 In a small or medium-sized company, a full-time job often means a broad profile that can result in an out-of-focus generalist.

-A flexible workforce model and a combination of permanent and external employees are a fundamental part of a company’s strategic management.
+A flexible workforce model and a combination of permanent and external employees are fundamental parts of a company’s strategic management.
 On one hand, it gives a sense of security during changes; on the other hand, it allows the company to focus on developing its core strengths.

 We have ten years of experience in offering outsourced developers, i.e., temporary staff, from our development bases in Poland and Ukraine.
 If you want to make your company more flexible and resistant to change, we can also help you find reliable and professional developers.
 We also consult companies on how to start outsourcing and what tasks it is reasonable to entrust to external specialists.